robinpokorny/relay-tutorial-newsfeed/README.md

 # Newsfeed Application Example - Completed Tutorial

+> [!IMPORTANT]
-This is a **fully completed** version of the Relay Newsfeed tutorial application.
+> This is a **fully completed** version of the Relay Newsfeed tutorial application.
 It serves as a working reference implementation that demonstrates the APIs, concepts, and principles of Relay in a full-fledged example application.

 ## About This Repository